fprochazka/filip-prochazka.com/_posts/2021-11-08-database-branching-in-postgresql.md

 You can obviously create much more complex strategies.
 But this basic strategy is good enough for my everyday use since I'm trying to never work on more features simultaneously, which helps prevent nasty conflicts.

+## Why didn't you just ...?

+My local database of an app where I'm utilizing this technique has around 130GB, and it is not trivial to initialize it for reasons that are out-of-scope of this article.
+What are the alternatives?

+* regular filesystem copy&paste: 4-5min (and you also have to change app configuration and start a new database instance from the copied files)
+* `CREATE DATABASE`: 5-6min
+* dump&restore: I'm not going to even try, but it's going to be at least 1 hour

+As you can see, `CREATE DATABASE` combines speed and simplicity and is ideal for this use case.